Three steps for taking a holistic approach to tax and finance

-Once activities have been designated as either best-in-class or best-in-cost, companies can decide whether they want to “build” an activity – keeping it in-house – or “buy” or outsource certain activities to an external provider.
+Once activities have been designated as either best-in-class or best-in-cost, companies can decide whether they want to “own” a task – keep it in-house – or “buy” or outsource a certain task to an external provider.
 Some businesses choose a hybrid approach to make the most of the efficiency and effectiveness of their tax and finance function.

-Outsourcing to a managed services provider can be a more effective way to reduce overall tax costs and risks, by shifting IT and other expenditures to a third party who has already made large investments in world-leading technology, a cutting-edge data platform, global delivery centers and a network of specialist talent.
-However, there are also downsides to outsourcing , as it requires a significant transition effort, as well as management and governance of the new operating model.
+Outsourcing to a managed services provider can be a more effective way to reduce overall tax costs and risks, by shifting IT and other expenditure to a third party who has already made large investments in world-leading technology, a cutting-edge data platform, global delivery centers and a network of specialist talent.
+However, there are also downsides to outsourcing, as it requires a significant transition effort, as well as management and governance of the new operating model.

 Despite the effort, managed services can minimize costs and maximize the performance of the tax and finance function - producing higher quality results, reduced risk and increased transparency.